pigpigyyy/Yuescript/doc/docs/doc/README.md

 ### Export Macro

 Macro functions can be exported from a module and get imported in another module.
-It is recommanded to export macro functions in a single file to speed up compilation.
+You have to put export macro functions in a single file to be used, and only macro definition, macro importing and macro expansion in place can be put into the macro exporting module.
 ```moonscript
 -- file: utils.yue
 export macro map = (items, action)-> "[#{action} for _ in *#{items}]"